greenape/risky-business-of-asking-for-help/notes/README.md

 ## Simple Scenario

 Assume an amalgam of assessors - family, GPs, social workers etc. This would imply heterogeneous beliefs.
 Assume that we take a brief period of time - we're interested in these people for a year (monthly assessments).

+Assessors are to be divisible by payoffs matrix - the matrix on their side represents an amalgam across the groups.
+Approach as a calibration process - looking for a scenario that leads to 2/3 single need unreferred, 1/3 severe need referred.
+Don't change the game at all - let stigma continue to be 'endogenous' to the receivers, but consider simply letting that not exist.
+Model based reasoning mismatch.

+Use the ELSA parameters for proportions.